 Discussions about the API standards and Information Security work streams also occurs on GitHub.

 To receive emails relating to the general workings of the Data Standards Body, please sign up for our News General updates here.

 Ways of working

-Each of the work streams is open to anyone with an interest and expertise in API standards, information security, engineering and consumer experience and design.
+Each of the work streams is open to anyone with an interest and expertise in API standards, information security and consumer experience and design.
 While each working stream may operate slightly differently, they will all adopt certain common channels – email updates using MailChimp, and blog updates on this site.
 Given the relative geographical distance between cities in Australia and costs for various participants attending in person meetings, engagement with the Consumer Data Standards work streams has a bias towards online engagement.
 This is intended to reduce ongoing barriers to participation, particularly for smaller organisations.
 In person workshops and meetings will supplement regular online engagement as the need arises.